 For example, we may start with Moremi Game Reserve, staying near the well-known 3rd Bridge.
 Here we fall asleep to the sounds of the African bush at night - listening out for the calls of hyenas, the low rumble of lions, and the grunting of hippos.
-From the scenic Moremi we may then head on north via Xakanaxa to camp near North Gate.
+From the scenic Moremi, we may then head on north via Xakanaxa to camp near North Gate.
 Early morning and afternoon game drives along the wetland areas offer superb wildlife sightings.

-During this wildlife adventure a support vehicle drives ahead with a crew that sets up camp before the group arrives.
+During this wildlife adventure, a support vehicle drives ahead with a crew that sets up camp before the group arrives.
 We stay at fully serviced, private camps in pristine and remote wilderness areas, far from the clamber of human development.
 Get back to nature while camping in the untamed bush where we leave nothing but footprints.

 On day 11 we leave the game-rich national parks behind and return to the safari town of Maun, looking out for game and birds along the way.
 After some free time to explore the busy town and have lunch (own expense), we make our way to the lodge for tonight.
-On arrival at our lodge there is time to relax and take a dip in the pool before enjoying a catered meal and a restful night in comfort.
+On arrival at our lodge, there is time to relax and take a dip in the pool before enjoying a catered meal and a restful night in comfort.

 Today we leave the vast and barren Makgadikgadi Pans, travelling north to Chobe River.

 The Chobe River is the main source of water in Chobe National Park, famous for its huge herds of elephants.
 The scenic park is also home to hippo, crocodile, lion, antelopes and extraordinary bird life.
 In the afternoon we embark on a relaxing boat cruise on Chobe River, gliding close to the river bank in the hopes of encountering reptiles, mammals and birds up close.
 During our river exploration of Chobe National Park, we explore both the Chobe Riverfront as well as the Namibian side of the river.

-Then we cross into Zimbabwe and drive to Victoria Falls town.
+Back on land, we cross into Zimbabwe and drive to Victoria Falls town.
 Our lodge is conveniently located within walking distance of booking agents, local attractions and the Vic Falls waterfall.

 Today we visit the mighty Victoria Falls, to witness Mosi-oa-Tunya, which means the "The Smoke that Thunders".
 Vic Falls is considered the largest sheet of falling water in the world, sending up a spray of water 400m and higher that can be seen from as far as 50km away.
 Admiring this UNESCO World Heritage Site, one of the natural wonders of the world, is an awe-inspiring experience!